Maroua-El-Imame/pands-project/README.md

 ## 🔹Task List

 Based on the project instructions, I enumerate the task list as follows :

-This list will be periodically updated upon the progression or completion of each step.
+*This list was gradualy updated upon the progression or completion of each step*.

 - [x]   Research the dataset online and write a summary about it in README. file.